dmp1ce/daveparrish.net/about.markdown

 ## Family

 My most important project is my family.
-I spend as much time as I can with my wife and son.
+I spend as much time as I can with my wife and children.
 I figured out how I could work from home, partly to spend more time with my family.

 ## Free Talk Live